Professor Samir Kumar Pal,

 VarmaR.
 S. 2014.
 Journey on Greener Pathways: From the use of Alternate Energy Inputs and Benign Reaction Media to Sustainable Applications of Nano-Catalysts in Synthesis and Environmental Remediation.
 Green Chemistry,16:2027-2041.

-Dr. RS Verma is associated with Journal of Materials nanoScience as Editorial Advisory Board member.
+Dr. RS Verma is associated with Journal of Materials nanoScience as Editorial Advisory Board member and Associate Editor.
 The journal link is http://www.pubs.iscience.in/journal/index.php/jmns

 Dr. Asish Pal

 Institute of Nano Science and Technology, Phase – 10, Sector – 64, Mohali, Punjab, India.
 EB, R

 Research Interest: Supramolecular chemistry, Micelles, Dynamic Covalent chemistry, Hydrogel, Nanocatalysis, Nanomolecule Probes.

 Dr. Asish Pal is associated with ‘Journal of Materials NanoScience‘ and ‘Applied NanoMedicine‘ as Editorial Advisory Board Member.

 National Centre for Nanoscience and Nanotechnology

 Dr. Balakumar is the director of National Centre for Nanoscience and Nanotechnology, Madras University.
 He has several awards and patents to his credit such as IME Team Excellence Award on Nanowires project, 2008